Helpdesk Training Article

 5.5 Candidates must be well behaved and respectful while on the premises of the exam venue.

-6 Suspected malpractice and cheating
+6 Suspected malpractice

 6.3 Malpractice includes, but is not limited to: